-Our pro forma net tangible book value as of September 30, 2020 was approximately \$11.5 million, or \$1.15 per share of our Class A common stock.
-Pro forma net tangible book value represents the amount of total tangible assets less total liabilities, and pro forma net tangible book value divided by the number of shares of Class A common stock outstanding, after giving effect to the Reorganization and assuming that all of the Class B unitholders exchanged their Class B units outstanding immediately following the completion of the Reorganization and this offering for newly issued shares of our Class A common stock on a one-for-one basis as if such units were immediately exchangeable.
+Our pro forma net tangible book value as of September 30, 2020 was approximately \$11.5 million, or \$1.35 per share of our Class A common stock.
+Pro forma net tangible book value represents the amount of total tangible assets less total liabilities, and pro forma net tangible book value per share represents pro forma net tangible book value divided by the number of shares of Class A common stock outstanding, after giving effect to the Reorganization and assuming that all of the Class B unitholders exchanged their Class B units outstanding immediately following the completion of the Reorganization and this offering for newly issued shares of our Class A common stock on a one-for-one basis as if such units were immediately exchangeable.

 (in millions)

-Pro forma assets \$ 336.9
+Pro forma assets \$ 286.2

 Pro forma liabilities 81.1

-Pro forma book value \$ 255.8
+Pro forma book value \$ 205.1

 Less:

 Goodwill (12.4)

 Intangible assets, net (3.3)

-Pro forma net tangible book value after this offering \$ 240.1
+Pro forma net tangible book value after this offering \$ 189.4

 Less:

-Proceeds from offering net of underwriting discounts (232.5)
+Proceeds from offering net of underwriting discounts (181.8)

 Offering expenses 3.9

 Pro forma net tangible book value as of September 30, 2020 \$ 11.5

-After giving effect to (i) the Reorganization, (ii) the issuance and sale by us of 10,000,000 shares of our Class A common stock in this offering at the initial public offering price of \$25.00 per share, after deducting estimated underwriting discounts and commissions and offering expenses payable by us and assuming the exchange of all Class B units outstanding immediately following the completion of the Reorganization and this offering for shares of our Class A common stock as if such units were immediately exchangeable; and (iii) the application of such proceeds as described in the section entitled "Use of Proceeds," our net tangible book value, our pro forma net tangible book value as of September 30, 2020 would have been \$240.1 million, or \$4.07 per share.
-This represents an immediate increase in pro forma net tangible book value of \$2.92 per share to existing equity holders and an immediate dilution in net tangible book value of \$20.93 per share to new investors.
+After giving effect to (i) the Reorganization, (ii) the issuance and sale by us of 8,500,000 shares of our Class A common stock in this offering at an assumed initial public offering price of \$23.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and offering expenses payable by us and assuming the exchange of all Class B units outstanding immediately following the completion of the Reorganization and this offering for shares of our Class A common stock as if such units were immediately exchangeable; and (iii) the application of such proceeds as described in the section entitled "Use of Proceeds," our net tangible book value, our pro forma net tangible book value as of September 30, 2020 would have been \$189.4 million, or \$3.30 per share.
+This represents an immediate increase in pro forma net tangible book value of \$1.95 per share to existing equity holders and an immediate dilution in net tangible book value of \$19.70 per share to new investors.